Wednesday, July 17, 2024

 Modern Wellness is a blend of healing modalities for body, mind, and spirit.
 Chaplaincy provides pastoral care, safe presence in crisis, ceremonial functions, mediation in conflict, and journey encouragement.

 Chaplains offer wisdom and are to strive to be beyond reproach.
-As peacemakers, chaplains model reconciliation, particularly leading by example through humility in apology.
+As peacemakers and pacifiers, chaplains model reconciliation, particularly leading by example through humility in apology.

 Finally, chaplains offer something of an answer where there are no answers.
 They validate that there are many of life’s questions without answers.
 Chaplains model acceptance and they put courage into those they help.